Who Was Louis Zamperini?

-Louis Zamperini was born in January 1917, in Olean, New York.
-Raised in California, Zamperini joined the track team in high school.
-Excelling at long-distance events, Zamperini competed in the 1936 Berlin Olympics and was set to compete again in the 1940 games in Tokyo, which were canceled when World War II broke out.
+Louis Zamperini was a World War II veteran and Olympic distance runner.
+Zamperini competed in the 1936 Berlin Olympics and was set to compete again in the 1940 games in Tokyo, which were canceled when World War II broke out.
 A bombardier in the Army Air Corps, Zamperini was in a plane that went down, and when he arrived on shore in Japan 47 days later, he was taken as a prisoner of war and tortured for two years.
 After his release, Zamperini became an inspirational figure, and his life served as the basis for the 2014 biography Unbroken: A World War II Story of Survival, Resilience, and Redemption.

 Louis Silvie Zamperini was born to Italian immigrant parents on January 26, 1917, in the town of Olean, New York.
-Growing up in Torrance, California, Zamperini ran track at Torrance High School and discovered that he had a competitive streak a mile wide when it came to long-distance running.
+Growing up in Torrance, California, Zamperini ran track at Torrance High School and discovered that he had a talent for long-distance running.

 It wasn’t long before Zamperini was taking his love of track to the next level, and in 1936 he headed to New York City for the 5,000-meter Olympic trials.
 Held on Randall’s Island, the race pitted Zamperini against Don Lash, the world record holder in the event.
 The race ended in a dead heat between the two runners, and the finish was enough to qualify Zamperini for the 1936 Olympics in Berlin, while he was still a teenager.